22Neves/devsite-docs/guides/checkout-api-orders/integration-test-cards.en.md

 In the **email** field, enter the email address **test@testuser.com**, which is the only one allowed for testing.
 This way, your system will understand that it is a purchase made with a test buyer user.

 ### Card Details

+[TXTSNIPPET][/guides/snippets/test-cross/test-cards]

+## 3. Verify Test Purchase

+To verify that the test purchase was carried out according to the expected results based on the data entered, send a **GET** request to the [/v1/orders/{id} :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/get-order/get) endpoint, replacing `id` with the order identification, received in the response to its creation.

+The response to this call should bring the detailed information of the test transaction, along with the status chosen for the payment in the previous step within the `status` field.

+Ready!
+Once these steps are completed, the integration of cards as a payment method is complete, and you can either continue testing other integrated payment methods, or [go to production](/developers/en/docs/checkout-api/go-to-production).